yujiri.xyz

 1. Send a byte with value 0 to indicate you are connecting to receive.

-5. The server will send you any messages that were stored for you.
-Each message is sent as the following concatenation (preceded by its length):
+4. The server will send you any messages that were stored for you.
+Each message is sent as the anonymously encrypted concatenation as received by the server in Sending a message step 6 (preceded by its length).

 5. After each message, you send back an arbitrary 1-byte receipt to indicate the receipt was successful.